Tannhäuser (board game): Development and expansions

 The first full expansion entitled Tannhäuser: Operation Novogrod introduced a third faction known as Russian Matriarchy with their own seven miniatures and tokens along with an additional game board with a new map and unique objectives and tokens, along with gameplay tweaks to the core gameplay.

 While not a full expansion, a second map supplement entitled Tannhauser: Daedalus Map Pack Expansion introduced two new maps on a double-sided game board with unique objectives such a series of trials for squads using multiple arrangements of one map, along with additional tokens including creature markers hostile to both teams, along with a unique game mode for solo play.
 In addition to new boards and scenarios, individual miniatures have been regularly released, expanding the total choice of characters for each faction, including mercenaries that can be used in any faction.
-Epic Heroes were also introduced starting with Asteros miniature that are very powerful characters but take up two character ranks; a hero and trooper position. pack Each character miniature comes with equipment tokens and rule booklet that includes set ups and rules for unique character-based story missions.
+Epic Heroes were also introduced starting with Asteros miniature that are very powerful characters but take up two character ranks; a hero and trooper position.
+Each character miniature comes with equipment tokens and a booklet that includes set ups and rules for unique character-based story missions.

-In May 2011, a forth faction known as the Shogunate, an alternative Imperial Japan was announced.
+In May 2011, a fourth faction known as the Shogunate, an alternative Imperial Japan was announced.
 However unlike the Operation Novogrod expansion, all new Shogunate miniatures were released gradually as separate character packs rather than a boxed expansion.
 Complete rules for the faction, along with unique missions were released with the third map supplement entitled "Operation Hinansho Expansion" in late 2011 shortly after the latest Shogunate releases.

 On 12 July 2012, Fantasy Flight games announced, along with a new character pack that the company would finish its current release of expansion feeling that plenty of choice within the game has been developed.
 The base game and its expansions however are still currently in print for potential new players.
 Despite this, the announcement also concluded with the prospect of returning to the franchise in the future.